techidaily/site-win11-tips/source/_posts/seamless-re-entry-to-your-shared-windows-spot.md

  If none of the above solutions work, you may need to reset your network settings.
 Resetting the network settings will restore all the network-related settings to their factory defaults, which should allow you to connect to your network again.

- Before moving forward, we recommend[creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) to stay on the safe side.
+ Before moving forward, we recommend [creating a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) to stay on the safe side.
 A restore point will help you revert any changes made to your computer.

 Here's how to reset the network settings on Windows: